johnpeart/johnpeart.github.io/src/page/game-boy-games.md

       buy: "https://www.etsy.com/uk/listing/1220871684/flash-cartridge-for-game-boy-512kb-rom"
 ---

-**This is list of all the Game Boy, Game Boy Color and Game Boy Advance games I already own or that I want to get.**

-If I own a 'digital' copy of a game, I would also like to have the physical cartridge.
-If a price is shown next to a game, it means I'd like to get a physical cartridge.
+**This is list of all the Game Boy, Game Boy Color and Game Boy Advance games I already own or that I want to get.** If a price is shown next to a game, it means I'd like to get a physical cartridge.

----

-## Where can I get Game Boy games from?

-### Original Game Boy games

-Genuine original cartridges are often available from [CEX](https://uk.webuy.com/) with a warranty.
-Search for "[Game Boy software](https://uk.webuy.com/search?categoryIds=1103&categoryName=Game+Boy+Software)", "[Game Boy Color software](https://uk.webuy.com/search?categoryIds=1110&categoryName=Game%20Boy%20Color%20Software)" or "[Game Boy Advance software](https://uk.webuy.com/search?categoryIds=1049&categoryName=GBA+Software)".

-You can also often find genuine original cartridges on eBay; sometimes slightly cheaper than CEX.

-eBay, Etsy and AliExpress also often have sellers offering "ROM hacked" versions of games (i.e. new games that have been modified) and "bootleg" copies of games that are no longer in production.

-### Brand new Game Boy games

-Some people are still making Game Boy games today.
-I've listed some that I'd like to own on [my wishlist](/wishlist).

 ---